xpipe-io/xpipe/DEVELOPMENT.md

 - [dist](dist) - Tools to create a distributable package of XPipe
 - [ext](ext) - Available XPipe extensions.
 Essentially every feature is implemented as an extension

-### Open source model

-XPipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
-Select parts are not open source yet, but may be added to this repository in the future.
-Some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
-Finally, scripts and workflows to create and publish installers and packages are also not included to prevent attackers from easily impersonating the XPipe application.

 ## Modularity

 All XPipe components target [Java 20](https://openjdk.java.net/projects/jdk/20/) and make full use of the Java Module System (JPMS).